-Allow frozen tuna to defrost for about 30 minutes, or until just soft enough to cut through
+Defrost the frozen tuna until it's just soft enough to cut through (see notes).

-Stabilize your cutting board with a damp towel underneath, if needed.
-Set next to your serving platter.
+Stabilize your cutting board with a damp towel underneath, and grab a large sharp knife.

-Use a sharp knife to cut thin slices of tuna across the grain of the fish.
+Use the knife to cut thin slices of tuna across the grain of the fish.
 Arrange them on the serving platter as you cut each piece, and season with salt and pepper as you layer the pieces.

 Top the tuna with the capers, red onion, and more salt and pepper (if needed).
 Drizzle generously with olive oil, and sprinkle with lime zest.
 Add lime juice just before serving.

 Serve with crusty bread or little toasts, or dressed salad greens.